Infinite presentability of groups and condensation: Introduction

 \subsubsection{Criteria}

-It is an elementary fact that INIP groups are infinitely presented extrinsic condensation groups (Remark \ref{rem:INIP-implies-extrinsic-condensation}), so that all INIP criteria in Section \ref{secip} are also condensation criteria.
+It is an elementary fact that INIP groups are infinitely presented extrinsic condensation groups (Remark \ref{rem:INIP-implies-extrinsic-condensation}); so the INIP criteria in Section \ref{secip}, in particular \ref{p_schur}, are also condensation criteria.
 Four other criteria for condensation groups will be established.
-Our first main criterion covers both finitely presented and infinitely presented groups:

-\begin{proposition}[Cor.\ \ref{corols}] Every finitely generated group with a normal non-abelian free subgroup is a condensation group. \end{proposition} The proposition is actually an elementary consequence of the following difficult result independently due to Adian, Olshanskii, and Vaughan-Lee (see \S\ref{aovl}): any non-abelian free group has uncountably many characteristic subgroups.
+The first of them covers both finitely presentable and infinitely presented groups: \begin{proposition}[Cor.\ \ref{corols}] Every finitely generated group with a normal non-abelian free subgroup is a condensation group. \end{proposition} The proposition is actually an elementary consequence of the following difficult result independently due to Adian, Olshanskii, and Vaughan-Lee (see \S\ref{aovl}): any non-abelian free group has uncountably many characteristic subgroups.
 As a simple application, the non-solvable Baumslag-Solitar groups

 are condensation groups.